Easy Swaps For a Cleaner and Greener Bathroom

 This may seem obvious to some, but most people don’t need to wash their towels after each use.
 We should be clean when we’re using them after all, right?

-As for the towels themselves, use what you have until they’re no good anyone.
+As for the towels themselves, use what you have until they’re no good anymore.
 When you’re in the market for new towels, we’ve been really happy with Boll & Branch.
-Boll & Branch makes towels and bed sheets from fair trade certified organic cotton.
-They follow their products closely throughout the supply chain to ensure products are made fairly, and they sell direct to consumers online (instead of in stores) to limit mark ups and keep prices comparable to similar products on the market.
+Boll & Branch makes towels and bedsheets from fair trade certified organic cotton.
+They follow their products closely throughout the supply chain to ensure products are made fairly, and they sell direct to consumers online (instead of in stores) to limit markups and keep prices comparable to similar products on the market.

-When you do need to wash them, consider Buckaroo Organics laundry detergent.
-We use the Soapberry Suds detergent and wool dryer balls.
+When you do need to wash them, we use Meliora lavender laundry powder and wool dryer balls.
 We’ve been using both for quite a while.
 The dryer balls help clothes dry faster to reduce dryer time, which is good for the environment and for your clothes.
 The detergent has fewer toxins and also leaves less residue in the washing machine.
 With traditional laundry detergent, I had to use a tub cleaning tablet once a month or so to prevent smells in the washing tub.
-Since using Buckaroo Organics detergent, I haven’t had to use that tablet at all because the detergent doesn’t leave any smelly residue or mildew.
+Since using Meliora detergent, I haven’t had to use that tablet at all because the detergent doesn’t leave any smelly residue or mildew.

 Turn Off the Water When Your Not Using It